• Hungarian Language

 Pros

-• Intelligent Rank: Smart: The Black and Tan Virginia Foxhound dogs have great intelligence.
+• Intelligence Rating: Smart: The Black and Tan Virginia Foxhound dogs have great intelligence.

-• Trainability: Black and Tan Virginia Foxhound dogs are easy to train.
+• Training Difficulty: Black and Tan Virginia Foxhound dogs are easy to train.

-• Grooming: Effortless: The Black and Tan Virginia Foxhound requires minimal grooming.
+• Grooming Requirements: Effortless: The Black and Tan Virginia Foxhound requires minimal grooming.

 • Shedding Level: Black and Tan Virginia Foxhound dogs shed none to minimal.